 The MLD ID subfield indicates the identifier of the AP MLD to which the reported AP is affiliated.
 If the reported AP is affiliated to the same MLD as the reporting AP, the MLD ID subfield is set to 0.
 If the reported AP is affiliated to the same MLD as a nontransmitted BSSID that is in the same multiple BSSID set as the reporting AP, the MLD ID subfield is set to same value as in the BSSID Index field in the Multiple BSSID-Index element in the nontransmitted BSSID profile corresponding to the nontransmitted BSSID.
+If the reported AP is part of another AP MLD, the MLD ID subfield is set following the procedure defined in 33.3.2.1 (AP Behavior).
 The MLD ID subfield is set to TBD if the reported AP is not part of an AP MLD, or if the reporting AP does not have that information.

-NOTE – The MLD ID is unique to an AP MLD in the frame on which it is carried.
+NOTE – The MLD ID is unique to an AP MLD in the frame on which it is carried as it is used to identify the list of reported APs affiliated to the same AP MLD.

 The Link ID subfield indicates the link identifier of the reported AP within the AP MLD to which the reported AP is affiliated.
 The MLD ID subfield is set to TBD if the reported AP is not part of an AP MLD, or if the reporting AP does not have that information.